Jonathan Nichols Jr.

-Jonathan Nichols Jr. (October 24, 1712 – September 8, 1756) was a deputy governor of the Colony of Rhode Island and Providence Plantations.
+Jonathan Nichols Jr. (October 24, 1712 – September 8, 1756) was an American politician.
+He served as deputy governor of the Colony of Rhode Island and Providence Plantations.
 He was the son of former Deputy Governor Jonathan Nichols Sr. and Elizabeth Lawton.
 Nichols became Deputy Governor in November 1753 when his predecessor, Joseph Whipple III, resigned amid the collapse of his personal fortune, and Nichols completed his term.
-In 1755 Nichols was again selected as Deputy Governor, completing his first one-year term, then dying during his second year in office.
+In 1755, Nichols was again selected as Deputy Governor, completing his first one-year term, then dying during his second year in office.

 Nichols is credited with building a house in Newport in 1748, later known as the Hunter House.
 Following his death, the house was owned by Deputy Governor Joseph Wanton Jr., a loyalist, and following the American Revolutionary War was owned by William Hunter, a United States Senator, and ambassador to Brazil.

 Images

 Ancestry

 The ancestry of Jonathan Nichols Jr. is found in Austin's Genealogical Dictionary of Rhode Island.